 - Take the Medical College Admission Test® (MCAT®): Before applying to medical school, you will need to complete this standardized test.

-- Earn a Doctor of Medicine (MD) degree: In this typically four-year program, med students complete coursework and experiences that prepare them for the internship and residency.
+- Earn a Doctor of Medicine (MD) degree: In this typically four-year program, med students complete coursework and clinical experience that prepare them for the internship and residency.

 - Complete residency training: Resident physicians typically spend three to seven years training alongside health practitioners and under the supervision of attending physicians.
 The first year of residency is called the “internship.”